Doseofcarlos/movie-api.2/README.md

 # movie-api.2
 .
-This site was to created  will basically give you the spark notes on the JK Rowlings Harry Potter series.
+This site was to created to give you the spark notes on the JK Rowlings Harry Potter series.

 .
 Motivation for development?
 The motivation behind this was although some have not seen or read the series they can still join in on the fun and get a taste of the magic the series has to offer.